 Q: Are the Yoga Sutras all authentic and how many are there?

-A: There does exist some controversy as to the original Yoga Sutras and what may have been added.
-Certainly the language of Chapter IV is most unique and hence perhaps the best candidate that suggests a possible post-humorous addendum had occurred.
-Just so much of Chapter III is proto-tantric indicating a later date.
-Lacking any exact evidence it is impossible to state with certainty.
-Likewise there exists a controversy regarding whether or not there were 196 sutras or 195 sutras (the sutra in question being omitted is the superfluous III.22 which is sometimes added after III.21).
+A: There does exist some controversy as to the original Yoga Sutras and what sutras may have been added and when.
+Certainly the language of Chapter IV is most unique and hence, perhaps the best candidate that suggests a possible post-humorous addendum had occurred.
+Just so, much of Chapter III is proto-tantric indicating a later date.
+Lacking any exact or definitive evidence it is impossible to state with certainty.
+Likewise, there exists a controversy regarding, whether or not there were 196 sutras or 195 sutras (the sutra in question being omitted is the superfluous III.22, which is sometimes added after III.21).
 In this author’s translation, it has been omitted as it seems to be inconsequential and superfluous (the topic being covered by other existing sutras).
+However, the entire Yoga Sutras are capable of being interpreted as an integrity without contradiction or disparity.

 Q: Why are the Yoga Sutras so terse

-There exist many rather lengthy sutras such as Narada’s Bhakti Sutras, the Vedanta (Brahma) Sutras, the Buddhist Sutras, etc..
-Neither does the word, sutra, mean “aphorism”.
-The word ,sutra, does not justify “terse aphorism” in the sense of it being arcane, hence justifying obtuse and elaborate, compounded, and tedious intellectual abstractions.
-Sutra rather means, thread.
-When understood as threads within a wholistic fabric – when the yoga sutras are seen in light of an overall integrity.
-Then they are not seen as terse nor in need of any commentary or external means.
-Only when the sutras are misunderstood as fragmented, they appear as terse and in need of a commentary.
+There exist many rather lengthy Sanskrit Sutras such as Narada’s Bhakti Sutras, the Vedanta (Brahma) Sutras, the Buddhist Sutras, etc.; while in none, does the word, sutra, mean “aphorism” or "terse" rather the entire work is a sutra, and rather large, while inside these sutras, one can ascertain complete thoughts as well as a coherent integrity throughout.
+Therefore, the word, sutra, does not justify the definition of “terse aphorism” in the sense of it being arcane, curt, abrupt, or clipped; hence justifying the need of long, elaborate, compounded, tedious, and often obtuse intellectual abstractions, which is the predilection of self styled academic experts.
+Sutra, rather means, thread.
+When understood as threads within a wholistic fabric/weave, then the yoga sutras are seen in light of an overall integrity.
+Then they are not seen as terse nor do they require any commentary or external means.
+However if the sutras are misunderstood as fragmented, then they may appear as terse and complicated, hence in need of an expert commentary.
+For a newcomer to yoga, it is better to get some yoga practice under his or her belt first, and then they can understand the Yoga Sutras better as a guidebook or outline.

-In English translation they are not easily made concise and short at the same time because the yogic meaning of the Sanskrit terms do not lend themselves to concise Sanskrit to English direct word for word translation.
-Concisely, one should not justify a meaningless, fragmented, or confused ambiguous translation of any sutra by claiming that it was designed to be terse.
+In English translation the sutras have not been previously made clear and concise at the same time, as it is a challenge.
+One reason is because the yogic meaning of the Sanskrit terms do not lend themselves to direct succinct word for word Sanskrit to English translation.
+Concisely, one should not justify a meaningless, fragmented, or confused ambiguous translation of any sutra by claiming on the grounds that it was designed to be terse in an arcane manner.
 This is a rather too common contrivance.
 Rather it is more often the case that the the translator has lost the genuine thread.

 Q: Does the Yoga Sutras preach the caste system?

-Q: Does the Yoga Sutras preach prayer or devotion to gurus, or sacrifice?
+Q: Does the Yoga Sutras teach prayer, religious devotion, idol worship, or devotion to gurus, or animal sacrifice?

 Q: Does yoga teach ceremonies, rituals, philosophy, dogma, or religion such as Hinduism or Buddhism?